vdBerg93/py-image-server/README.md

 Here, the resizing scaling factor is a float that denotes the percentag scaling to be done.
 If split in the operations list, it will work for any string besides "None", "false", or "False", which will skip splitting.
 The blur kernelSize is an integer that indicates the Gaussian blur kernel size.
 If this is zero, the kernelSize will be computed automatically from Sigma (https://www.tutorialkart.com/opencv/python/opencv-python-gaussian-image-smoothing/).
+If the user sends a request that has a configuration outside the bounds, it skips the operation.

 # [2] Installation and first run